xcube-dev/xcube/docs/source/cli/xcube_serve.rst

     AccessControl:
       IsSubstitute: True

-*FileSystem* [mandatory]
+| *FileSystem* [mandatory]
-is defined as "memory" for the on-the-fly generated dataset.
+| is defined as "memory" for the on-the-fly generated dataset.

-*Path* [mandatory]
+| *Path* [mandatory]
-leads to the resample python module.
-There might be several functions specified in the python module, therefore the particular *Function* needs to be included into the configuration.
+| leads to the resample python module.
+There might be several functions specified in the
+| python module, therefore the particular *Function* needs to be included into the configuration.

-*InputDatasets* [mandatory]
+| *InputDatasets* [mandatory]
-specifies the dataset to be resampled.
+| specifies the dataset to be resampled.

-*InputParameter* [mandatory]
+| *InputParameter* [mandatory]
-defines which kind of resampling should be performed.
+| defines which kind of resampling should be performed.
-In the example a weekly average is computed.
+| In the example a weekly average is computed.

 Again, the dataset may be associated with place groups.

-.. _place-groups:
+.. _place groups:
 Place Groups [optional]
 -----------------------